SolaceSamples/solace-samples-javascript/docs/_tutorials/confirmed-delivery.md

 The following sections from the [Persistence with Queues]({{ site.baseurl }}/persistence-with-queues) tutorial are applicable here, refer to them for all the detailed descriptions.

 * Prerequisite: Creating a Durable Queue on the Solace message router
-* Loading and Initializing Solace Node.js API
+* Loading and Initializing Solace JavaScript API
 * Connecting to the Solace message router
 * Session Events
 * Sending a message to a queue